 This version of Virtual Machine Manager (VMM) has reached the end of support.
 We recommend you to upgrade to VMM 2022.

 Read this article to set up network settings for Hyper-V hosts and clusters in the System Center - Virtual Machine Manager (VMM) compute fabric.

 You can apply network settings to a Hyper-V host or cluster using a logical switch.
-Applying a logical switch ensure that logical networks, and other network settings, are consistently assigned to multiple physical network adapters.
+Applying a logical switch ensures that logical networks and other network settings are consistently assigned to multiple physical network adapters.

 Before you start

-- If you want to configure network settings manually ensure you've set up logical networks before you begin.
-In addition make sure that the network sites within your logical networks are configured to use the host group of the host you want to assign them to.
-Check this in Fabric > Servers > All Hosts, and click the host group.
-In Hosts, click the host > Properties.
+- If you want to configure network settings manually, ensure that you've set up logical networks before you begin.
+In addition, ensure that the network sites within your logical networks are configured to use the host group of the host you want to assign them to.
+Check this in Fabric > Servers > All Hosts, and select the host group.
+In Hosts, select the host > Properties.

 Configure network settings with a logical switch

 To do this, you'll need to configure the logical switch and port profiles you'll apply.
 Then you need to indicate what the physical network adapter is used for and configure network settings by applying a logical switch.
 The network adapters that you configure can be physical or virtual adapters on the hosts.